Home

 The Occupational Therapy Licensure Compact (OT Compact) is an interstate compact, or formal agreement among states, that facilitates interstate practice of occupational therapy.
 Under the OT Compact, Occupational Therapists (OTs) and Occupational Therapy Assistants (OTAs) who are licensed in good standing in a Compact member state will be eligible to practice in other Compact member states via a “compact privilege,” which is equivalent to a license.

-The OT Compact is enacted in some states, meaning those states have passed legislation to be part of the compact.
+The OT Compact is enacted in some states, meaning those states have passed legislation to be part of the compact (check out the “Maps” page tabs to see which states have joined the OTC).
 However, the OT Compact is not yet operationalized, meaning the process to apply for and receive compact privileges is still developing.

 CompactConnect – A comprehensive data system in development

-CompactConnect is a national data system that is currently in development.
-It will provide data transfer abilities between states.
-States are in the process of piloting CompactConnect, which is necessary for states to upload their data and for practitioners to apply for their OTC privileges to practice.
-The OTC will utilize the data system to facilitate issuing privileges to practice.
+CompactConnect is a national data system that provides data transfer abilities between states.
+States are in the process of uploading their licensees’ data into CompactConnect.
+The OTC will utilize the data system to facilitate issuing privileges to practice to OT practitioners.
 The OTC application process will occur through CompactConnect.
 For more information about the process to develop the comprehensive data system, please visit the external page: www.compactconnect.org.